klbm9999/Pariksha/readme.md

 #### What is a "webroot"?
 A webroot is the "root" directory or folder that contains all the files related to the website.

-#### Can the difficulty level of each question be set so the Pariksha can automatically select questions based on the difficulty level?
+#### Can the difficulty level of each question be set so that questions can be automatically selected based on the difficulty level?
-This is a feature we would like to implement!
+This is a feature that will be implemented!